angelomelonas/sudoku-solver/README.md

     composer install

 ## Terminology

-    Row         Horizontal M cells
+    Square      One of the m x n values on the puzzle board Row         Horizontal M squares
-    Column      Vertical N cells
+    Column      Vertical N squares
-    Region      An m x n subset of cells
+    Region      An m x n subset of squares
-    Group       M/N number of cells in a row (horizontally or vertically)
+    Group       M/N number of squares in a row (horizontally or vertically)

 ## Strategies for Solving Puzzles
 The strategies used by this solver are based on the strategies as described by [Sudoku Dragon](http://www.sudokudragon.com/sudokustrategy.htm).